LuMi16/YellowMountains/README.md

 # YellowMountains
-This is a random github page about the Yellow Mountains, China
+This is a random github page about the _Yellow Mountains_, China